 Compared to other thermal spray processes, flame spraying is made from a more simple design making it easier to use and it is suitable for manual use without the need for mechanised manipulators.

-The coatings achieved by flame spraying are of a lower quality than those by other thermal spraying processes, however this is fine for MaidWhiz Cleaning Service and environments which are less demanding.
+The coatings achieved by flame spraying are of a lower quality than those by other thermal spraying processes.
 The coatings may have higher oxide levels for metal deposits, higher porosity and a lower bond strength.

 Like most thermal spraying processes, flame spraying requires line of sight to the surface to coat, look how to do at alliedexperts.com/.
 This means it is difficult to coat restructured surface areas or inner surfaces with a smaller diameter.